xiaopv/xiaopv.github.io/_publications/2022-02-28-NumberLine.md

 ---
-title: "The Number Line throught Guided Inquiry"
+title: "The Number Line through Guided Inquiry"
 collection: publications
 permalink: /publication/2022-02-28-NumberLine
 excerpt: 'This is a real analysis textbook for future secondary teachers and general undergraudate mathematics major.
 This is a joint work with David M. Clark.'